-- you comply with the NHS test and Trace notification to self-isolate
+- you (or your child) comply with the NHS test and Trace notification to self-isolate

 - you are employed or self-employed

-- you are not able to work from home, and you will lose income as a result of having to stay at home and self-isolate
+- you are not able to work from home, AND you will lose income as a result of having to stay at home

 - you are receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit, or Pension Credit